*Last updated: Nov 2020

 Laing O'Rourke (Australia's third largest construction company) is a privately owned engineering enterprise operating with an integrated business model covering the full range of engineering, construction and asset management services.
 Like CPB and Lendlease, Laing has a global footprint with offices in Australia, Asia, New Zealand, UK, UAE, Suadi Arabia and Canada.
 Along with their global footprint, their significant resources and engineering capabilities allow them to compete for the highest level contracts.

 Laing O'Rourke has the least diversified revenue stream of the three largest Australian construction companies with 88% of their revenue coming from civil engineering ($4.711 billion of $5.303 billion).

-Want to work on projects like this?
+Want to work on civil projects?
 Create a free profile on iSeekplant today:

 Australia's Largest Construction Companies Breakdown by Industry

 In total Australia's largest construction companies won contracts worth $48.921 billion across all industries, however, the differences in each industry is stark with different companies dominating each sector.
 Below is a breakdown of how Australia's largest construction companies compare in each sector.

 Civil engineering was the largest sector in terms of contracts won by Australia's largest construction companies.
 The $26.462 billion in contracts won is over half the value of total contracts won ($48.921 Billion)